 Where Do You Go for the Golfer Who Has Been Everywhere?

 Finally, Drumm Farm Golf Club has it all: a fantastic hotel, renowned clubhouse, leagues and tournaments, an attentive and knowledgeable staff, and a beautiful course.
 If you’re looking for an all-around fantastic golf tour experience, you can’t pass up Drumm Farm.
 Why pick one, though?
-Stay a stretch at several of these amazing courses and learn what Kansas City has to offer for the discerning golfer. ~T.M.
+Stay a stretch at several of these amazing courses and learn what the Overland Park area has to offer for the discerning golfer. ~T.M.